tcharding/kernel/workshop/setup.rst

 	318

 You have now completed the setup, well done - let's have some fun.
+Head back over to the readme_ to continue.

+.. _readme: ./README.rst